TOmorrowarc1/ClassSelectionSystem/README.md

    3. LogIn[Student]: use account and password to log into the system.
    4. LogOut[Student]: log out from the system.
    5. ModifyPassword[Student]: anyone in the system can modify its own password.
-   6. ReadAllUsers[Monitor]: list every user with name, password and identical information.
+   6. GetAllUsersInfo[Monitor]: list every user with name, password and identical information.
-   7. ReadPartUsers[Teacher]: list part of users with a keyword of either class or course they are in.
+   7. GetPartUsersInfo[Teacher]: list part of users with a keyword of either class or course they are in.
 2. Course Selection System:
    1. AddCourse[Monitor]: add a new course with initial info, including name,professor and maximum students.
    2. ModifyCourse[Monitor]: modify information of a course.